rickNoise/8v2_static_site_generator/README.md

 # 8v2_static_site_generator
 A static site generator project for boot.dev.

-Place markdown files in the content/ folder.
+Place markdown files in the `content/` folder.
 Each markdown file will become an html webpage.
 The directory hierarchy will be relfected in the html output.

 Any images referenced in the markdown files can be store in static.

+Run `main.sh` to generate html files locally and serve website on local port 8888.